Essential graded algebra over polynomial rings with real exponents: Primary decomposition over real polyhedral groups

 \section{Primary decomposition over real polyhedral groups}

-This section takes the join of \cite{prim-decomp-pogroup}, which develops primary decomposition as far as possible over arbitrary polyhedral partially ordered groups, and Section~\ref{s:socle}, which develops socles over real polyhedral groups.
+This section takes the join of \cite{prim-decomp-pogroup}, which develops primary decomposition as far as possible over arbitrary partially ordered groups with finitely many faces, and Section~\ref{s:socle}, which develops socles over real polyhedral groups.
 That is, it investigates how socles interact with primary decomposition in real polyhedral groups.